-With a world-class collection of roughly 1.5 million works from almost every global culture dating back millennia, the Brooklyn Museum rivals the Metropolitan Museum of Art.
+With a world-class collection of roughly 1.5 million works from almost every global culture dating back millennia, the Brooklyn Museum of Art rivals the Metropolitan Museum of Art.

 The museum is also known for its collection of paintings from the American colonial period and a small but impressive collection of works by modern American artists.

-TIP: Though the ticket booth has the cost of admission, this is actually a “suggested donations”, meaning you can give whatever you like to gain entry.
+TIP: Though the ticket booth has the cost of admission, this is a “suggested donation”, meaning you can give whatever you like to gain entry.

 Use a Tourist Pass to Save Money

 Most of the major New York tourist passes include several great activities you can enjoy in Brooklyn.

 While some of these services give you access to dozens of attractions for a short period of time, others allow you to pick only the activities you want, giving you up to a month to enjoy them.